azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-16-centralized-waf-strategy-azure-front-door-application-gateway.md

 4. Click **Approve**
 5. Wait 5-10 minutes for the connection to establish

-### Step 4: Configure Logging and Monitoring Using AVM
+### Step 4: Configure Logging and Monitoring

 Centralized logging is critical for this architecture, especially since you have only one WAF layer.
-Let's use AVM modules for Log Analytics and diagnostic settings.

-Create a file named `monitoring-avm.bicep`:
+Create a file named `monitoring.bicep`:

 ```bicep
 @description('Log Analytics workspace name')